Eitan-brightleaf/asana-client/readme.md

 3. **`retrieveToken`**: Similar to `loadToken`, this static method provides a convenient way to securely load and decrypt a stored token **outside the context of an instantiated client**.

+>The password you supply to the CryptoUtils::encrypt and decrypt methods should be a regular string password or passphrase, not a pre-generated encryption key or binary blob.
+You can use a strong passphrase (e.g., 'my-long-dev-password') or store a more complex string (like one from a password manager) in your .env file.
+This value is run through PBKDF2 key derivation with a salt and never used directly as a raw encryption key.

-The library’s default methods use industry-standard encryption (AES-256-CTR) to protect sensitive fields during storage, ensuring that tokens are not left exposed in plaintext.
-Developers still need to safeguard encryption keys, salt values, and token files to maintain security.
+The library's default methods use encryption to protect sensitive fields during storage, ensuring that tokens are not left exposed in plaintext.
+Developers still need to safeguard passwords and token files to maintain security.

 ##### **Automatic Token Refresh Support**